Tomahawks and Hatches: Part 1 of 3 – Early History of Axes and Battle Axes

 Executioner’s Broad Axe

-Executioner’s Broad Axe gradually replaced the sword as the weapon of choice for beheadings during the latter part of the Middle Ages right up until the 19th century (Sweden still beheaded with the broad axe right up to 1910).
+Executioner’s Broad Axe gradually replaced the sword as the weapon of choice for beheadings during the latter part of the Middle Ages right up until the 19th century (Sweden still beheaded with the broad axe until 1910).
 Though England and most European countries implemented the broad axe during executions, the French still preferred a heavy sword to lob off one’s head.

 axe and sword